tegorman13/Dissertation/Sections/diss_full_gfm.md

 observed benefits of variation.
 Our results therefore suggest that some variability benefits can be accommodated within instance-based models without positing the learning of some schemata or structure.

-# Introduction

-The past century of research on human learning has produced ample evidence that although learners can improve at almost any task, such improvements are often specific to the trained task, with unreliable or even nonexistent transfer to novel tasks or conditions (Barnett & Ceci, 2002; Detterman, 1993).
-Such transfer challenges are of noteworthy practical relevance, given that educators, trainers, and rehabilitators typically intend for their students to be able to apply what they have learned to new situations.
-It is therefore important to better understand the factors that influence transfer, and to develop cognitive models that can predict when transfer is likely to occur.
-The factor of interest to the present investigation is variation during training.
-Our experiments add to the longstanding empirical investigation of the controversial relationship between training variation, and subsequent transfer.
-We also offer a novel explanation for such results in the form of an instance-based model that accounts for the benefits of variation in simple terms of psychological similarity.
-We first review the relevant concepts and literature.

 ## Similarity and instance-based approaches to transfer of learning